 Defensive needs declined in after the 14th century, and the invention of canons made castles less easy to defend in any case.
 Attention shifted from defence to comfort and accommodation.
 Large castles became palaces, and smaller ones became fortified manor houses.

 Meals in the castle were held in the great hall, on long trestle tables.
 The lord's table was raised on a dais at one end of the hall.
-At the other tables guests were arranged by social standing.
+At the other tables, guests were arranged by social standing.
 The lower classes were seated on the far side of the salt cellar ("below the salt").
 Diners were often entertained by musicians seated in a gallery, or loft, overlooking the hall.
 Other entertainers were jugglers, acrobats, and troubadours.
-Troubadours might be retained by the lord, or they could be traveling musicians, spreading news and gossip as they travelled through the country.
+Troubadours might be retained by the lord, or they could be travelling musicians, spreading news and gossip as they travelled through the country.
 Their repertoire consisted of "chansons de geste", or songs of deeds, and "chansons d'amour", or songs of love.